LaGen: Towards Autoregressive LiDAR Scene Generation: Introduction

 To address these challenges, we explore LiDAR-based generative world models and propose LaGen.
-LaGen is an autoregressive LiDAR point cloud generation framework capable of producing high-fidelity, long-horizon LiDAR scenes on a frame-by-frame basis.
+LaGen is an autoregressive generation framework capable of producing high-fidelity, long-horizon LiDAR scenes on a frame-by-frame basis (see Figure~\ref{teaser}).
 Specifically, we first utilize spherical projection to convert the three-dimensional LiDAR data into a more compact form: a range image.
-This representation not only improves computational efficiency but also better accommodates advanced diffusion models.
-Next, we construct a high-fidelity LiDAR data generator based on the Latent Diffusion Model (LDM) \cite{rombach2022high}, and guide the diffusion process using multiple control conditions.
+Next, we construct a LiDAR data generator based on the Latent Diffusion Model (LDM) \cite{rombach2022high}, and guide the diffusion process using multiple control conditions.

-To further enhance the spatiotemporal consistency of the entire generative framework, we also introduce the following carefully designed strategies: To improve the spatial consistency of generated results, we introduce a Scene Decoupling Estimation (SDE) module.
-It can provide the model with real-time object-level estimations of current scene, thereby enhancing the model's interactive generation capability.
-To enhance the temporal consistency of generated results, we introduce a Noise Modulation (NM) module designed to alleviate error accumulation.
+To further enhance the spatiotemporal consistency of the entire generative framework, we also introduce the following carefully designed strategies:

+\begin{enumerate}[label=\arabic*), leftmargin=*, align=left] \item To improve the spatial consistency, we introduce a Scene Decoupling Estimation (SDE) module.
+It decouples the LiDAR scene into foreground (static and dynamic objects) and background, and estimates the foreground and background of the current frame based on the currentscene state information.
+This provides the model with object-level estimations of current scene, thereby enhancing the model's interactive generation capability. \item To enhance the temporal consistency, we introduce a Noise Modulation (NM) module designed to alleviate error accumulation.
 This is because the autoregressive paradigm suffers from a train-inference mismatch; during inference, errors in the generated samples accumulate over longer temporal horizons.
-The proposed module injects noise into the conditional features containing information from the previous frame, thereby reducing the model's over-reliance on prior frames and enabling it to better adapt to imperfect conditions.
+The proposed module injects noise into the conditional features containing information from the previous frame, thereby reducing the model's over-reliance on prior frames and enabling it to better adapt to imperfect conditions. \end{enumerate}